Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Packet Completion Time Minimization

+Note that minimizing $J_+(\mathbf{T})$ is equivalent to maximizing $U_T(\mathbf{R})$, and the utility function $U_T(\mathbf{R})$ is concave in $\mathbf{R}$ as prescribed by the convexity composition rules \cite{boyd04:convex_opt}.
+Therefore, in general, a rate utility maximization method can be used to minimize $J_+(\mathbf{T})$.
+On the other hand, it is not true that a completion time minimization method is applicable in maximizing any general concave rate utility functions.
+For example, consider a rate utility optimization problem: $\;\text{maximize}\;U(\mathbf{R})$, where $U(\cdot)$ is concave in $\mathbf{R}$.
+A naive approach may attempt to reformulate the above optimization into a completion time minimization problem as: $\;\text{minimize}\;-U(L_1/R_1,\dotsc,L_M/R_M)$.
+However, since convexity is not preserved when a convex function is composed with inverses, the resulting cost function $-U(\cdot)$ is not necessary convex in $\mathbf{R}$.

 Nevertheless, in the converse, some rate utility maximization problems can be formulated as minimizing convex functions of the completion times.
-Suppose we minimize a positively weighted sum of the completion times:
+Suppose we minimize a nonnegatively weighted sum of the completion times